Bee-line or Meander

 Adelaide to Birdsville

-The Birdsville and Strzelecki Tracks are rugged, legendary and aspirational treks for South Aussies and all Australians!
-Fortunately, hardened adventurers from SA are made of tough stuff!
-Living in the driest state on the driest continent, South Aussies are fond of the challenge and adventure of northern outback travel.
+Hardened adventurers from SA are made of tough stuff!
+Living in the driest state in the driest continent, South Aussies are fond of the challenge and adventure of northern outback travel.
+The Birdsville Track is a legendary aspirational trek for South Aussies and all Australians!
 Roadies depart Adelaide starting the journey north to the edge of the Barossa, overnighting at the Murray Recreation & Caravan Park at Eden Valley where you will charge the batteries for the epic Journey to Birdsville!
 The next morning Roadies will head directly north up HWY 1 to Parachilna in the shadows of the spectacular Flinders Ranges, en route to Parachilna.
-After exploring the southern Flinders and filling up on the “Feral Mixed Grill’ at the famous Parachilna Prairie Hotel, Roadies will continue their journey north past the Northern Flinders and famous mining towns of Copley & Leigh Creek, then commencing the journey up the epic 475Km Strzelecki Track before arriving at another famous outback pub, the Innamincka Hotel on the mighty Cooper Creek.
-Refresh yourself with a hearty pub meal and then visit the Burke and Wills Dig Tree, just over the border into Queensland, before heading north to Betoota, and then finally making that 160km trek directly west into Birdsville.
+After exploring the southern flinders and filling up on the “Feral Mixed Grill’ at the famous Parachilna Prairie Hotel, Roadies will continue their journey north past the Northern Flinders and famous mining towns of Copley & Leigh Creek before arriving at Maree, the gateway to the Lake Eyre Basin and the junction of the Birdsville & Oodnadatta Tracks.
+Visit Lake Eyre refresh yourself with a hearty pub meal and then take on the 517km Birdsville Track, enroute passing through iconic Mungerannie Hotel, before arriving in Birdsville.

 City / Town